Y.js Binding (mobx-keystone-yjs)

 })

-First migration - converting JSON to Y.js
+First migration - converting JSON to Y.js data

-If you already have a model instance snapshot stored somewhere and want to start binding it to a Y.js
+If you already have a model instance snapshot stored somewhere and want to start binding it to a Y.js data structure you can use the convertJsonToYjsData function to make this first migration.

-, etc.) ready to be bound to that model.
+convertJsonToYjsData takes a single argument, a JSON value (usually a snapshot of the model you want to bind) and returns a Y.js data structure (Y.Map, Y.Array, etc.) ready to be bound to that model.
 Frozen values are a special case and they are kept as immutable plain values.

 Using Y.Text as a model node

-can be used to bind a Y.Text
+The special model YjsTextModel can be used to bind a Y.Text to a mobx-keystone model.

-const text = new YjsTextModel();
+const text = YjsTextModel.withText("Hello world!")

 The YjsBindingContext

-All nodes inside a bound tree have access to a YjsBindingContext
+All nodes inside a bound tree have access to a YjsBindingContext instance.

 The instance can be accessed using: